 I encourage you to complete your initial study of each set of assignments prior to the week during which we are scheduled to address that material.
-The Sec.
-152A assignments appear on this page and the next page.
-The Sec.
-152C assignments are on pages 12 and 13.
+Sec.
+152A (the day class) assignments appear on this page and the next page.
+Sec.
+152C (the evening class) assignments are on pages 15 and 16 of this document.